- Jul 30, 2012

 Prior to macOS Monterey, Samsung drives worked seemingly without issue.
 We don't know what changed in macOS 12 but we do know that Samsung's proprietary NVMe SSD controllers do not work well with macOS Monterey or Ventura.
 It doesn't look like a firmware fix from Samsung is ever going to be released.
 Here's a few examples of their drives that will potentially lead to ultra long macOS boot times.
 Some have reported six to seven minutes.

 This is TRIM and APFS related.
 Disabling TRIM is not recommended.
 If you already own a Samsung NVMe, convert it to a Windows/Linux drive or a scratch drive.
 If you do need a "scratch" drive, also known as a cache/temp files drive, the Samsung 980 Pro really can't be beat.
 It's the most durable consumer SSD.
 Uses MLC NAND flash, the primary reason why they're so highly rated and are best sellers.
-One other option, put your Samsung M.2 NVMe into an external adapter and use it as a high capacity flash drive.
-See this post
+Do not put your Samsung M.2 NVMe into an adapter and use it as an external drive for your hackintosh or Apple Mac.
+It will also have extremely slow load/mount times when used this way.
+See: https://www.tonymacx86.com/threads/is-samsung-980-pro-nvme-slower.324444/#post-2377589

 Read about Acidanthera's research on the Samsung "TRIM Bug" by clicking here